ryangray/quickfont/README.md

     Shift+2        Toggle caps lock
     Shift+0        Backspace delete
-    Shift+Symbol   Enter a one-keypress extended mode to get the characters Shift      [ ] ~| \ { } and copyright by then pressing y u a s d f g or p
+    SymbolShift+a  Exit test mode and return to view mode Shift+Symbol   Enter a one-keypress extended mode to get the characters Shift      [ ] ~| \ { } and copyright by then pressing y u a s d f g or p